box/developer.box.com/guides/collaborations/connect-slack-to-group-collabs/connect-box-functions.md

 # Connect Bot to Box

-We're now handling and processing events coming from Slack, then obtaining all information needed to connect with Box users and Box groups.
-We now need to connect that to Box functions.
+We're now handling and processing events coming from Slack, then obtaining all information needed to connect with Box users and groups.
+We now need to connect that functionality to Box functions.

-In this step we'll expand several functions from the last step.
+In this step we'll expand several functions from the last step to incorporate new Box features.

-* Instantiate a Box client
+* Instantiate a Box client.
 * Add a Box user to a Box group.
 * Remove a Box user from a Box group.
 * Fetch a Box group ID from a group name.
-* Add content shared to a group.
+* Add content that is shared to a group.

 ## Instantiate a Box Client